cairo-book/cairo-book/src/ch99-01-03-05-optimizing-storage.md

 This technique can be used for any group of fields that fit within the bit size of the packed storage type.
 For example, if you have a struct with multiple fields whose bit sizes add up to 256 bits, you can pack them into a single `u256` variable.
 If the bit sizes add up to 512 bits, you can pack them into a single `u512` variable, and so on.
 You can define your own structs and logic to pack and unpack them.

 The rest of the work is done magically by the compiler - if a type implements the `StorePacking` trait, then the compiler will know it can use the `StoreUsingPacking` implementation of the `Store` trait in order to pack before writing and unpack after reading from storage.
-One important details, however, is that the type that `StorePacking::pack` spits out also has to implement `Store` for `StoreUsingPacking` to work.
+One important detail, however, is that the type that `StorePacking::pack` spits out also has to implement `Store` for `StoreUsingPacking` to work.
 Most of the time, we will want to pack into a felt252 or u256 - but if you want to pack into a type of your own, make sure that this one implements the `Store` trait.